heruoxin/hdr-avatar-blocker/readme.md

 # HDR Avatar Blocker

 A lightweight solution to disable the HDR effect on small images like avatars, preventing them from appearing overly bright or washed out.
-Available as both a Chrome extension and a User.js script.
+Available as Chrome extension or User.js script.

 ## Problem